Man holding a love-eyes emoji sign

 However, some were unexpected.
 A police car light?
 I honestly didn’t see that one coming.
 I guess it inspires the fear of missing out (FOMO) in people.

-(Either that or it encourages them to pull over.)
+(Either that or it encourages them to pull over and get out of the car.)

-Reading through all the email subject lines, I did spot some themes:
+Reading through all the email subject lines, I did spot some common themes:

 Another thing to consider is whether your emoji of choice has positive or negative sentiment.